Mazatlán: Mazatlán Lighthouse

 The first use of the Isla de Crestón as a lighted marine signal was in 1828.
 The light facilities, located on top of an imposing hill, were very modest, consisting of only a small stone structure on which fires, fueled by whale oil and wood, or coconut chips, were lit.
 The fires were fed wood and coal, allowing them to produce a dim light that could only be seen within walking distance, making it of little help to seafarers, especially in bad weather.

 El Faro became the answer to the problem.
 First lit over the Pacific Ocean in 1879, the lighthouse's original lamp was constructed in Paris.
 It was made of an oil lamp surrounded by mirrors, and a Fresnel lens to focus the light.
 This allowed El Faro's light to be seen from a much further distance, and thus give better navigation services, leading to approaches made with greater precision.

 In 1905, the lamp was converted to hydrogen gas, and was made to be able to revolve in a full circle.
 The final update of the light source came in 1933, when it was converted to electricity, which is what is still there today.
 To emit its powerful light, El Faro uses a 1,000 watt bulb, which is focused by a Fresnel lens.

-It is now one of the top tourist attractions in the city of Mazatlán, and people can hike up to see it up close.
-The view from the lighthouse is also a big draw for visitors.
+It is now one of the tourist attractions in the city of Mazatlán, and people can hike up to see it up close.
+The view from the lighthouse is also a draw for visitors.